-- 2.3 While verbal requests for information do not fall within the scope of FOISA, verbal requests for environmental information under the EIRs are valid. - 2.4 The Group cannot require requesters to put their request in writing.
+2.3 While verbal requests for information do not fall within the scope of FOISA, verbal requests for environmental information under the EIRs are valid.

+2.4 The Group cannot require requesters to put their request in writing.
 However, if a request is made verbally, employees should write down the request and date it.
-It should then be passed to the Corporate Services Officer who will confirm with the requester whether this is an accurate record of their request.
-There should be no delay in passing requests for environmental information to the Corporate Services Officer as the date on which the Group receives the verbal request will count as the date of receipt for the purposes of the EIRs, rather than the date of confirmation by the requester.
+It should then be passed to the Freedom of Information Lead who will confirm with the requester whether this is an accurate record of their request.
+There should be no delay in passing requests for environmental information to the Freedom of Information Lead as the date on which the Group receives the verbal request will count as the date of receipt for the purposes of the EIRs, rather than the date of confirmation by the requester.